Eusha425/mlb-strategy-assistant/README.md

 ## 📋 Overview

-The **Baseball Strategy Assistant** is a real-time AI tool that analyzes MLB game data and provides casual fans with fun, easy-to-understand explanations of pitch strategies.
+The **Baseball Strategy Assistant** is a real-time AI tool that analyses MLB game data and provides casual fans with fun, easy-to-understand explanations of pitch strategies.
 Built with Python, Streamlit, and Google's Gemini API, it transforms complex baseball tactics into relatable analogies.

 ---